Master of Ceremonies

 Anne has been an IAP2 Trainer internationally and in Australasia since 2005 and a previous board member.

-Dr. Anne Cunningham, Engagement Specialist, Boffa Miskell
+Dr. Anne Cunningham, National Engagement Lead, Boffa Miskell

 Anne is an experienced engagement leader, with over 30 years of experience and a clear track record for thought leadership - leveraging her practice and award-winning research expertise.
 Her experience draws on international work, having worked across Europe, Aotearoa, Africa, and South America.